About Amp360¶

 A user of Amp360 should be comfortable using SQL to build databases and tables, design queries, understand what is required to synchronize a dataset with external systems and workflows (both upstream and downstream), and how to use attributes available from within Amperity to help their organizations learn more about their customers.

-The most common workflows for Amp360 focus on data and databases, writing SQL to define tables and enable workflows, and interacting with attributes (both those output by Stitch and those generated by how semantic tags are applied to your tenant).
-Use Amp360 to:
+The most common workflows for Amp360 focus on data and databases, writing SQL to define queries and enable workflows, and interacting with attributes (both those output by Stitch and those generated by the ways semantic tags were applied to data sources in your tenant).

 The SQL query editor enable workflows, such as: